scikit-learn/enhancement_proposals/slep019/proposal.rst

 Some of the proposed modification have been discussed in the monthly meetings, on April 25th 2022 [5]_ and September 5th 2022 [6]_.
+The current version is based on the discussion on the draft version [7]_.

 Define "Contributions" more broadly
 ===================================

 Explicitly define Contributions and emphasize the importance of non-code contributions in the Governance structure.

+New core roles and susequent teams will be defined which members will become scikit-learn "Core Contributors": a Contributor will be promoted to a Core Contributor after being proposed by at least one existing Core Contributor.
+The proposal must specify which Core Team the Contributor will be part of.
+The promotion will be effective after a vote on the private Core Contributor mailing list which must last for two weeks and which must reach at least two-thirds positive majority of the cast votes.

+A Core Contributor may belong to multiple core roles.

 Evolve the Technical Committee into a Steering Committee
 ========================================================